hyurl/sfn/docs/v1/en-US/websocket-controller.md

 ## Throw HttpException In the Controller

-Like in an HttpController, you can throw a `HttpException`, the framework will handle it properly, and sending error response automatically.
+Like in an HttpController, you can throw an [HttpException](/api/v1/HttpException), the framework will handle it properly, and sending error response automatically.

 ```typescript
 import { WebSocketController, HttpException, event } from "sfn";